Physical activity for health and vitality

 - Adequate sleep is important.
 During sleep your brain works to structure and store information and your body recovers.

-- When you wake up refreshed, you know you have slept enough.
+- When you wake up feeling refreshed, you know you have slept enough.

 - Physical activity refreshes your mind.